Jackson says that a trade might be best for Carmelo, Knicks

 Jackson spoke to the local media Friday for the first time since September.
 The Knicks finished 31-51 in their fourth straight season out of the playoffs.

 He met with Anthony a day earlier, a meeting he said was cordial.
-The 32-year-old veteran wants to play for a winning team, and Jackson explained that it may be time for Anthony to go looking for one elsewhere because the Knicks can’t provide one.
+The 32-year-old veteran wants to play for a winning team, and Jackson explained that it may be time for Anthony to go looking for one elsewhere because the Knicks can’t provide it.

 “We just talked about how we could make things the best possible things for both of us,” Jackson said, “(find) a place where he could go to be competitive and to be back in the hunt, and something that would benefit us moving forward as a young, developing team.”